PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 Return to Step 2 and copy the public key to each cluster that you have an account on (e.g., `adroit-vis`, `della`, `stellar`, `tiger`).
 Try connecting to that cluster as a test.

-### Troubleshooting Windows

-#### Windows with PowerShell

-Follow [these directions](https://www.techrepublic.com/blog/10-things/how-to-generate-ssh-keys-in-openssh-for-windows-10/) to create the keys but don't follow the "Copying the public key securely" procedure.
-If your public key is on your laptop in `C:\Users\aturing\.ssh\id_rsa.pub` then the following can be

-#### Windows with MobaXterm

-This [set of directions](https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/access/generating_keys_with_mobaxterm.html) may be useful.

 ## Looking ahead

 Once you have setup passwordless logins, you can run commands on a cluster without formally connecting.
 For example, the command below will create an empty file with the name `myfile` in your `/home` directory on Della: